 Kachina Doll (Paiyatemu)

-- Culture: Pueblo, Zuni, Native American
+- Culture: She-we-na (Zuni Pueblo), Native American

 - Medium: Wood, pigment, horsehair, feathers, wool, hide, cotton, tin, ribbon